 You may see all our contributors by clicking the Page links located to the left of this webpage.

 Each fall, we make nominations for the Pushcart Prize.

--- Include a three-to-five line bio, written in the third person.
-We retain the right to edit bios. -- All work must be that of the poet and/or artist.
-If you send us a translation of another's work, all legal responsibilities are yours as regards the permission to submit such work and have us publish it. -- All work must be in English, excluding, of course, the case where a non-English word or term is intrinsic to the poem.
+2. Include a three-to-five line bio, written in the third person.
+We retain the right to edit bios.
+3. All work must be in English, excluding, of course, the case where a non-English word or term is intrinsic to the poem.

--- ARTsubmissions may be sent as graphics files (jpeg, jpg).
-Please limit each file to no more than 2 MB.
-We seek interesting angles on ordinary as well as downtrodden vistas.
-We like urban and rural decay, or obsolescence, though we don't limit ourselves to those areas when considering art submissions.
-Happy nature scenes are not for us, neither are photos of jewelry.
-Please note that if we want your art we will likely ask if we can accept it in black and white.
+Black & white only.
+Submit as separate files in a single email.
+Submissions must be sent as graphics files (jpeg, tiff).
+Please limit each file to no more than 5 MB.
+We like Realism: photographs of urban and rural decay, or obsolescence, though we don't limit ourselves to those areas when considering art submissions.

 San Pedro River Review acquires first serial rights to accepted pieces, except for work published previously in other publications.
 Copyright reverts to the author after publication.
 This does not apply to works we accept that were published previously.

 Please note that we also have a Facebook page.
-You do not need to have a Facebook account to access our Facebook page -- it's public.
-This is our general medium for broadcasting updates, such as when contributor and subscription copies are mailed, and so forth.
-We do not participate in LinkedIn or Twitter, and we have nothing to do with drones flying anywhere.
+You do not need to have a Facebook account to access our Facebook page.
+This is where we broadcast updates, such as when contributor and subscription copies are mailed out.
 Our Facebook page: https://www.facebook.com/san.review

 Truly imaginative writing can bring us back to the living presence of the grass, to the fields that feed us, to the cities we live in and the nature of the men and women among whom we live.